allgreed/kasprowicz.pro/content/posts/common-makefile-interface.md

 setup:
 ```

-Upon `make run` this will execute `setup` and then `run`.
+For those unfamilliar with Make: Upon `make run` this will execute `setup` (which is empty) and then `run` (which will output "Not implemented" and fail).
 You can obviously put targets that are actual files into the mix.

 ### Small idea
 ```Makefile